alicellx6256/Nvshu-sentiment-analysis/README.md

 git clone https://github.com/alicellx6256/Nvshu-sentiment-analysis.git
 cd Nvshu-sentiment-analysis
 ```
-Since this file was originally a jupyter notebook, all dependencies are automatically installed in the notebook using !pip install.
+All dependencies are automatically installed in the notebook using !pip install.

 ### 2. Launch the notebook
 ```bash